learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 You will be able to:

-* Load time-series data using Pandas and perform time series indexing
+* Load time series data using Pandas and perform time series indexing
 * Perform index based slicing to create subsets of a time-series
 * Change the granularity of a time series
-* Perform basic data cleasing operations on a time series
+* Perform basic data cleaning operations on time series data
-* Getting time series data ready for further analysis

 ## Let's get started!